aureocost4/download-images-easily/README.md

-A Simple project to download multiple images from https://www.freepik.com/ using the Google Chrome browser.
+A simple project to download multiple images from https://www.freepik.com/ using the Google Chrome browser.